Shayoconnell7/pymaceuticals_challenge/README.md

   - I used .value_counts on cleaned_df for Drug Regimen and stored the results as the variable drug_counts.
   - On the matplotlib chart I used .index.values on drug_counts for the y, and .values on drug_counts for the x.
   - For the pandas .plot I did not need to set the axis.
-  - I formatted both charts to look nice and match.
+  - I formatted both charts to look nice, be easily understood, and match.